MarcoLizza/mode13h.dev/_posts/2021-04-08-silver-bullets.md

 end
 ```

-With a bit of additional boilerplate code, we are tracking the object with an identifier (but we could have used a time-stamp with enough resolution, probably) and exploit it to sort equally depth objects (older objects come first).
+With a bit of additional boilerplate code, we are tracking the object with an identifier (but we could have used a time-stamp with enough resolution, probably) and exploiting it to sort equally depth objects (older objects come first).
 This is a legitimate solution, but unless one is already tracking the objects (for example, due to the presence of an [entity-component system](https://en.wikipedia.org/wiki/Entity_component_system)), the additional complexity is not worth the effort.
 Also, as the comparator is more complex, the general actual cost for each call will increase.

-We can do better by making some considerations on the problem we are solving itself: we are sorting a list of `n` objects where `n - 1` of them always sorted, except for the newest one which is almost certainly out-of-place.
+We can do better by making some considerations on the problem we are solving itself: we are sorting a list of `n` objects where `n - 1` of them is always sorted, except for the newest one (which is almost certainly out-of-place).
 The **optimal** approach, then, is just to scan the list searching for the first object *greater-or-equal* than the new one and insert it there.

 ```lua
 local function add(table, item, comparator)